How to Thin Latex Paint

 Ventilation is a must when handling paint due to the potency of the fumes, so carry your latex paint can and supplies into a well-ventilated room or outdoor space.

-Pop open the can on a sturdy work surface.
-Take care not to bend and distort the lid so much that it won’t reseal completely—this will affect the quality of your paint if you intend to save the excess.
+Open the paint can on a sturdy work surface.
+Take care not to bend the lid so much that it won’t reseal completely—a lid that doesn’t close properly will affect the quality of your paint if you intend to save the excess.
 The best way to do so is to open using a 3-in-1 painter’s tool.
 If you don’t have one, though, position the flathead end of the screwdriver between the lip of the lid and the rim of the can.
 Lever the handle down gently and, rather than pry the whole lid off in one go, turn the can so that the screwdriver can break the seal on all sides and slowly drive the lid open.
 Remove the lid and set aside.

 First determine if the paint needs to be thinned.
 Donning a dust mask and protective gloves, dip a stir stick into the paint for a few seconds, then remove it and hold it over a paint tray or paper plate.